Orkiv/Inventory-js/readme.md

 ### Inventory(accountid, jstoken,alerts,syncdynamic)

+'accountid' is your account id obtained from the settings section within your epic commerce [portal](https://www.orkiv.com/i)

+'jstoken' is your front end key obtained from the settings section within your epic commerce [portal](https://www.orkiv.com/i)

 'alerts' decides how Inventory handles visual alert notifications.
 Setting it to false will revert to using a custom alert.
 If none is set no action is called.

 'syncdynamic' decides if inventory should add dynamism to Drop in UI buttons.
 This dynamism ranges from automatically changing an add to cart button to a 'remove from cart' button; and refelling cart combo boxes to previous value.